Linaro/website/_themes/client_devices.md

 icon_alt: /assets/images/content/Client_Devices_icon.svg
 js-package: contactForm
 description: >
   We access a wide range of applications on our devices every single day and expect things to “just work” regardless of what operating system we are using.
 But a lot of work happens in the background in order to deliver that seamless user experience.
-Linaro works closely with Google, HiSilicon, Qualcomm and Samsung to advance the Android ecosystem on Arm.
-In addition to our collaboration with Google, we also work closely with Microsoft, Arm and Qualcomm to advance the Windows on Arm ecosystem.
+Linaro works closely with Google to advance the Android ecosystem on Arm.
+In addition to our collaboration with Google, we also work closely with Microsoft to advance the Windows on Arm ecosystem.
 In both cases, Linaro is driving the work needed to enable open source packages to run natively on Arm-based devices running Windows and/or Android.
-We believe native development is key to improving performance, reducing power consumption and ultimately delivering an exceptional user experience.
 presentation_link: https://linaro.co/android-slides
 video_resources_link: https://resources.linaro.org/en/themes/307811da-98f5-4cfe-b63c-72b117b9c674
 jumbotron: